edstennettackee/edstennett/_projects/ackee.md

         <div class="row">
             <div class="col-6">
                 <h3>Early concept.</h3>
                 <p>Rather than create an 'Ed Stennett' identity, I wanted to do something different, so I came up with ackee.
-The pallette is simple yet unique with objective being to create a brand that sits in the background and let's the work it's showcasing speak for itself.</p>
+The palette is simple yet unique with objective being to create a brand that sits in the background and let's the work it's showcasing speak for itself.</p>
             </div>
         </div>
     </div>